doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

         return self.headline
 ```

-I have inserted the `Blog` fields into the `Entry` model.
+The `Blog` fields have been inserted into the `Entry` model.
 With this new data model the query changes to:

 ```python
 entries = Entry.objects.filter(blog_name='Beatles Blog')
 ```

 There are no JOINs generated with this and queries will be much faster.
-What you are thinking though is, are we  not duplicating data?
-Yes we are, but only if the backend database does not use data compression.
+There is data duplication, but only if the backend database does not use data compression.

-Using compression to mitigate data duplication is fine but take a look at our Entry model, it has 10 columns and is getting unmanageable.
+Using compression to mitigate data duplication is fine but take a look at the Entry model, it has 10 columns and is getting unmanageable.

-## The Embedded Model
+## The Embedded Data Model

-The hierarchical structure in *Nature* is apparent.
-For example,  electrons and protons add up to make atoms, which make molecules.
-There is hierarchy to *data* too.

 A `Blog` contains a `name` and a `tagline`.
 An `Entry` contains details of the `Blog`, the `Authors`, `body_text` and some `Meta` data.
-To make the `Entry` model manageable let us redefine it:
+To make the `Entry` model manageable it can be redefined with an `EmbeddedField`.

-You should use embedded models when it does not make sense to store a data set as another table in the database and refer to it every time with a foreign key lookup.
+Embedded data models should be used when it does not make sense to store a data set as another table in the database and refer to it every time with a foreign key lookup.
 However, you still want to group the data set in a hierarchical fashion, to isolate its functionality.

 In case you don't plan on using your embedded model as a standalone model (which means it will always be embedded inside a parent model) you should add the `class Meta` and `abstract = True` This way Djongo will never register this model as an [actual model](https://docs.djangoproject.com/en/dev/topics/db/models/#abstract-base-classes).